Incubus

-In medieval Europe, union with an incubus was supposed by some to result in the birth of witches, demons, and deformed human offspring.
+In medieval Europe, union of an incubus or succubus and a human was supposed by some to result in the birth of beings half-demon and half-human.
 Legendary magician Merlin was said to have been fathered by an incubus.
 Walter Stephens writes in his book Demon Lovers that some traditions hold that repeated sexual activity with an incubus or succubus may result in the deterioration of health, an impaired mental state, or even death.